 Field rotation.
 Field rotation rotates the whole field, not just the characters.
 Rotation is affected by the pivot point, which varies depending on how text is justified.
 Lower left corner of field is the pivot point.
+0 is the default.
 Options:

 - 0 Top of field points to top of supply (use for MaxiCode)

-- Top of field points to left of supply 1
+- 1 Top of field points to left of supply

 - 2 Top of field points to bottom of supply

-- Top of field points to right of supply
+- 3 Top of field points to right of supply